IBM-SkillsAcademy/big-data-eng-2020/big-sql/README.md

    d.
 Click <B>CONFIRM STOP</B>

 ## <div class="text-red mb-2">At this step, the VM is customized for both BigData Ecosystem and BigSQL Courses but the VM is only ready to run the BigData Ecosystem exercises.</div>

+Services that should be stopped and put in maintenance mode for BigData Ecosystem Course:
+* Accumulo
+* SmartSense
+* IBM Db2 Big SQL
+* Druid
+* Big SQL Console

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>